pluralsight/guides/draft/microsoft-net/building-a-wpf-media-player-using-naudio/article.md

 }
 ```

 We are finally done with our menu commands, we can move to the player buttons that deals with the actual audio.
+Let's go from left to right.